csells/fibscli/README.md

 # UI TODO
 - move a hit piece *after* it's been hit
-- clicking on the board should clear the selected pip piece
 - draw moving pieces on top of other pieces
 - highlight all possible moves
 - shouldn't allow any other moves while dice are on the bar